genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/11_release-notes/01_Version-2023.1.md

 Release date: February 28, 2023.

 ## Feature highlights
 * **Revamped pending approval workflow** - The pending approval workflow has been revamped to support GPAL configuration and other improvements.
-More information [here](../../../server/event-handler/advanced/#pending-approvals).
 * **Self-service password reset functionality** - The platform now supports self-service password reset capabilities.
-Please see this [page](../../../server/access-control/password-authentication/#selfservicereset) for more information.
 * **JSON Schema validation** - Event Handlers now validate each incoming message based on the implicit JSON schema definition.
-See more information in [schema validation](../../../server/event-handler/advanced/#disabling-schema-validation) and [inter-process messages](../../../server/inter-process-messages/metadata-annotations/).
 * **Case-insensitive user login** - The user name field is now case-insensitive when attempting login operations.
 * **Custom permissions support** - A new function called `customPermissions` is available within the `permissioning` block to improve integration with third-party entitlement systems.
-More information in this [page](../../../server/access-control/authorisation-overview/#custom-permissions-function).
 * **OpenID Connect improvements** - It is now possible to set up a new logout workflow within Genesis that also logs out the user from the underlying SSO identity provider.

 ## Genesis Server Framework (GSF)